Time is of the essence! Protect yourself!

 Step 2.
 Immediately notify your supervisor.

-Examples include your clinical instructor, resident, attending, etc. to document the incident and to start the process of getting the source patient's blood drawn.
+Examples include your clinical instructor, resident, attending, etc. to document the incident, order source patient labs and to start the process of getting the source patient's blood drawn.

 Step 3.
 Obtain source patient information.